1. The Big Picture

 Since writing my last piece, I have had the chance to dig deeper into what Haras actually said.
 And going back over what he said, it really does, shockingly, alarmingly, make the case for Melanie and against the British Jewish leadership.

 I would like to quote Haras verbatim, but his presentation was in a very conversational style.
-The following, then, is really a compilation, in which for ease of reading I have avoided ellipses and square brackets.
+The following, then, is really a compilation, in which for ease of reading I have avoided ellipses, and kept square brackets to a minimum.

 Haras Rafiq’s 90-minute speech had a fairly long section on terminology, beginning with “Islamism”.
 Here is my précis of what he said (publicly available) in a speech he titled The Triple Threat: